-The pandemic over the past year and a half has radically changed how important it is to clean the workplace.
+The pandemic radically brought attention to how important it is to clean your workplace regularly.

 Sloppy cleaning regimens are now no longer an aesthetic problem, they literally determine the chances of serious illness (or even potentially death) that workers will face.

 While workplaces continue to open up as we exit lockdown, it is clear by now that COVID will not be going away any time soon.
 Employers will need to get to grips with tackling COVID head on if they wish to survive the coming months and years.

 The coronavirus can be spread through particles in the air, and can live on surfaces for up to 72 hours.
 This complicates deep cleaning attempts, however as this article goes into, there are techniques which can be used to tackle both airborne and surface bound particles.

 While it is in some cases possible to quarantine whole premises for 72+ hours, in many cases this is either impossible or at least highly undesirable.